 Sometime later that year he died of Malaria and Diarrhoea.

-Francis was exhumed from the Adana Prisoners of War Cemetery, Turkey and reburied in the Baghdad (North Gate) War Cemetery, Grave 8, Row
+Frank was exhumed from the Adana Prisoners of War Cemetery, Turkey and reburied in the Baghdad (North Gate) War Cemetery, Grave 8, Row

 W, Plot 21.